Photograph of Walton Ricketson's bust of Louisa May Alcott,

 BIOGRAPHY: American author of novels, stories, and poetry, best known for Little Women and other juvenile novels.
 Sometime resident of Concord, Mass.
 Second daughter of Transcendentalist, educator, lecturer, and author A. Bronson Alcott and Abigail May Alcott.
 Born in Germantown, Penn., Nov.
 29, 1832; died in Boston, Mass., Mar.
 6, 1888.
 Her childhood was spent mainly in Boston and Concord.
 In 1843, she lived with her family at the Fruitlands utopian community in Harvard, Mass., returning to Concord in Jan.
 1844.
 She was educated largely by her father, whose difficulty in supporting the family made it necessary for Louisa to contribute to the family income--as teacher, seamstress, governess, companion, domestic, and (ultimately and most successfully) writer.
 Louisa’s Flower Fables (a collection of fairy stories written for Emerson’s daughter Ellen) was published in 1855.
 Hospital Sketches (consisting of revised versions of Louisa’s letters home from Georgetown during a stint as a Civil War nurse) was published in 1863.
 Moods appeared in 1864, the first part of Little Women in 1868, the second in 1869.
 With the publication of Little Women, her success, popular and financial, was assured.
 From that point, she turned out sequels to Little Women and other juvenile works with remarkable regularity.
 She wrote extensively for periodicals and took on the editorship of Merry’s Museum in 1868.
 She published thrillers and potboilers pseudonymously under various names, notably as A.M.
 Barnard.
 Louisa May Alcott was a supporter of woman’s suffrage and of temperance.

 SCOPE AND CONTENT: Literary manuscripts, one letter, and will.
 Papers include: fairy stories written for Ellen Tucker Emerson ("The Fairy Dell," "Silver Wing," "Coral-lip"), ca. 1847, and "The Frost King" [1848; not in LMA’s hand], which was published in 1855 in Flower Fables (BAL 142); no. 2 of The Olive Leaf ; "Thoreau’s Flute," which was first published in The Atlantic Monthly in Sept.
-1863 and published separately in 1899 (BAL 228); two chapters from Part II of Little Women ("Our Foreign Correspondent" and "Heartache"), which was published in Boston in 1869 (BAL 159); four chapters (three incomplete) from Little Men ("Pranks and Plays," "Patty Pans," "Daisy’s Ball," and "Huckleberries"), which was published in London and Boston in 1871 (BAL 166 and 167); part of one chapter on Jack and Jill ("And Jill Finds It Out"), which was published in Boston in 1880 (BAL 195); ALS (undated invitation) to Mrs. LeBrun; and will of Louisa May Alcott, 1887 July 10 (F.A.
+1863 and published separately in 1899 (BAL 228); two chapters from Part II of Little Women ("Our Foreign Correspondent" and "Heartache"), which was published in Boston in 1869 (BAL 159); four chapters (three incomplete) from Little Men ("Pranks and Plays," "Patty Pans," "Daisy’s Ball," and "Huckleberries"), which was published in London and Boston in 1871 (BAL 166 and 167); partial manuscript (~95 leaves) for Eight Cousins, prepared by the author in 1874 for serial publication in St. Nicholas Magazine in 1875; partial manuscript (~400 leaves) for Under the Lilacs, prepared by the author in 1877 for serial publication in St. Nicholas Magazine in 1877 and 1878; part of one chapter of Jack and Jill ("And Jill Finds It Out"), which was published in Boston in 1880 (BAL 195); ALS (undated invitation) to Mrs. LeBrun; and will of Louisa May Alcott, 1887 July 10 (F.A.
 Pratt’s typescript copy, recorded 1910 Sept.
 14).

 ASSOCIATED MATERIALS: Louisa May Alcott and Alcott family papers, Houghton Library, Harvard University (transferred from Concord Free Public Library; microfilm made in 1957 for use at CFPL).